statsmaths/stat209/stat209_notes.md

 - talk about downloading and installing R on your own machine
-- hand out class survey
+- ASSESSMENT B

 ## Class 06 - Data Basics

 - start the class by having students go to each board and construct a dataset of sorts:

-  - four favorite restaurts: name; location; cuisine;
+  - four favorite restaurants: name; location; cuisine;
     fav dish; cost of a meal; last time you visited

 - return to seats and talk about putting the data